 How to better use and understand the data from the popular website speed test tool Pingdom, learn in this usage guide.
 You can use it to do what we call a waterfall analysis of your website.
 This helps you more easily diagnose performance issues, and also not misdiagnose a problem.
-We see a lot of times that WordPress users are interpreting the data wrong in Pingdom speed test tool, and this leads them to sometimes configuring their site to a state that was even worse than before.
+We see a lot of times that WordPress users are interpreting the data wrong in the Pingdom speed test tool, and this leads them to sometimes configuring their site to a state that was even worse than before.

-Regular readers may remember that a while back I reviewed one of my favourite website speed testing tools: GTMetrix.
-Speed testing is an essential task for all website owners, providing valuable insight into how fast our sites load under various circumstances and at different times of the day.
+Regular readers may remember that a while back I reviewed one of my favorite website speed testing tools: GTMetrix.
+Speed testing is an essential task for all website owners.
+Providing valuable insight into how fast our sites load under various circumstances and at different times of the day.

 In this article, I’ll take a look at Pingdom.
 One of the best-known website monitoring and speed testing tools currently available.
 At first glance, Pingdom may seem like a relatively simple testing tool.
 Because of its seemingly basic free speed test — but once you register a whole world of other features becomes available.

 Starting with the aforementioned free speed testing tool and how to use it.
 Let’s take a look at all that Pingdom has to offer.

 If all you need is quick website analysis, head to Pingdom Tools, enter the URL of your website, click ‘Start Test’, and wait for the results to roll in.
 After a few seconds you should see something like this:

 As you’d expect, WinningWP is a relatively well-optimized website, so there aren’t really any glaring issues on the list.
 However, take another site.
 WordPress.org, for example and you’ll immediately notice a few problems.
 To delve deeper into each issue, click on the expander arrows (to the right of each issue Pingdom returns.
 For more details on each.